GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ## 6. The Equation of AI-Value Exchange

+Because Torq can be found from using three different ratios, we can draw some interesting conclusions.

 | Symbol     | Definition            | Meaning                                  |
 |------------|------------------------|------------------------------------------|
 | equilibrium  | RoboTorq_out / RoboTorq_in = TokenTorq_out / TokenTorq_in   | Functions similarly to MV = PQ |